Earth Sciences, South Parks Road, Oxford Grade 7: £32,817 – £36,914 p.a

 Calcifying phytoplankton, such as coccolithophores, are a fundamental component of the marine carbon cycle.
 Yet, we have little understanding how changing climate affects calcification and how it is going to evolve under the environmental pressure imposed by global warming and ocean acidification.
 Currently there is little mechanistic understanding of how energy and carbon flow between photosynthesis and calcification in coccolithophores, and how this dynamic coupling is affected by resource limitation and environmental stress.
 Our knowledge gap on the environmental sensitivity of the coupling between photosynthesis and calcification means that we still do not know whether coccolithophore calcification increases or decreases in response to ocean acidification, despite 20 years of research.

 The successful candidate will hold, or be close to completion of, a relevant PhD.
-They will also have experience in evolutionary genetics and genomics.
-Familiarity/prior experience with association mapping and with physiology (ideally of coccolithophores) will be an advantage.
+They will also have experience in stable isotope palaeoceanography and/or nannofossil palaeontology.
+Familiarity/prior experience with physiology (ideally of coccolithophores), and an understanding of organic/biochemistry, and biomineralisation will be an advantage.
 They will have the ability to manage their own academic research and associated activities and have excellent communication skills, including the ability to write for publication and present research proposals and results.

 This post is fixed term for 3 years from 06 September 2021 (or as soon as possible after).
 Candidates should apply online by midday on Friday 25 June 2021.
 Interviews will be held in mid-July 2021.